embrace-io/embrace-docs/docs/ios/best-practices/ci-dsym-upload.md

 ---
-title: "Automated Builds and dSYM Uploads"
+title: Automated Builds and dSYM Uploads
 description: Update your build workflow to store dSYM artifacts for later use
 sidebar_position: 1
-aliases:
-  - /ios/best-practices/ci-dsym-upload
 ---

 # CI Providers and Job Artifacts